-I know I can’t deal well with unorganization.
+I can’t deal well with unorganization.
 It gives me anxiety when I can’t find anything.
-So I am quite organized.
+So, I am pretty organized.
 Right now, my basement is a mess, and I lay in bed at night thinking about it.
 I’m moving it to the top of my to-do list.

 A place for everything and everything in its place.
 As old and cliche as it is, that’s my motto!

-Martha Stewart has some great tips for organization.
-I have her book, The Homekeeping Handbook and it is packed with everything you might ever need.
+Martha Stewart has some great organization tips.
+I have her book, The Homekeeping Handbook, which is packed with everything you might ever need.